SteelCompendium/data-bestiary-md/Kobold Venator.md

 - ✦ ≤11: 2 damage; 1 restrained (save ends)
 - ★ 12–16: 5 damage; 2 restrained (save ends)

+**3 Malice**
+Creatures and objects restrained by this ability take 2 fire damage at the start of each of their turns.

 **Lost in the Crowd**

 If the venator is adjacent to an ally, they can use the hide maneuver, even if observed.